 What are your favourite advent books?
 If your advent books aren’t on the list above then I’d love to add them.
 Please comment on the post and I can add them in.

-I am an Independent Executive Flamingo Partner.
-I sell the fabulous Flamingo range of cards, gift wrap and stationery and I also stock other non Flamingo items such as colour in tablecloths and other gift wrap on this website.
+I was an Independent Executive Flamingo Partner.
+I still have much of the fabulous Flamingo range of cards, gift wrap and stationery and I also stock other non Flamingo items such as colour in tablecloths and other gift wrap on this website.

 You can still get hold of a few Phoenix Trading products.
 Just ask me if there is something from the old range you want to get hold of.
 I may well have it in stock and if not I’ll do my best to find it!

 If you have questions about becoming a Flamingo Partner then perhaps my FAQs will help.
 Get in touch and we can work out what’s best for you.